Passing data to the process

 Mapping form data to BPMN process variables

-Integration of the application (form) with the BPMN process (the EximeeBPMS engine, in the case of the Eximee platform) requires mapping data from the application model to process variables.
-Thanks to this, the data entered by the user in the form can automatically feed the workflow process (e.g., used in decision gateways, script tasks, or passed to services).
+Integration of the request (form) with the BPMN process (the EximeeBPMS engine, in the case of the Eximee platform) requires mapping data from the request model to process variables.
+This allows the data entered by the user in the form to automatically feed the workflow process (e.g. used in decision gateways, script tasks, or passed to services).

-To enable the data mapping mechanism from the application to the process, perform two basic configuration steps:
+To enable the data mapping mechanism from the request to the process, two basic configuration steps must be performed:

-1. Add a special session variable use-model-mapping – in Eximee Designer, in the application’s session variables panel (available from the application configuration), add a variable named use-model-mapping and set its default value to "true".
-This is a flag controlling data integration; its presence informs the platform that for the given application, model-to-process data mapping should be active.
-The absence of this variable (or setting it to false) will cause form data not to be automatically passed to the BPMN process.
+1. Adding a special session variable use-model-mapping – in Eximee Designer, in the request session variables panel (available from the application configuration), add a variable named use-model-mapping and set its default value to "true".
+This is a control flag for data integration; its presence informs the platform that model-to-process data mapping should be active for a given request.
+Absence of this variable (or setting it to false) will cause the form data not to be passed automatically to the BPMN process.

-2. Configure field-to-process-variable mapping – when the mechanism is enabled, you can define which fields of the data model correspond to which variables in the EximeeBPMS process.
-In Eximee Designer this is done in the Data model tab in the mapping section (or alternatively directly in the form’s source XML, in the element <ecModelMapping>).
-You should create appropriate mappings, where you specify:
+2. Configuring field mapping to process variables – when the mechanism is enabled, it becomes possible to define which data model fields should correspond to which variables in the EximeeBPMS process.
+In Eximee Designer, this is done in the Data Model tab in the mapping section (or alternatively directly in the form's source XML, in the <ecModelMapping>element).
+Appropriate mappingsmust be created, where we indicate:

-• Mid (Mapping ID) – the identifier of the source field (application).
+• Mid (Mapping ID) – the identifier of the source field (request).
 In practice, this is the component identifier associated with the component whose value we want to pass.
-In the Designer interface this column may be labeled "Mid" and is usually filled with e.g. the business ID of the form field.
+In the Designer interface this column may be labeled "Mid" and is usually filled in with, for example, the business ID of the form field.

-After adding mapping entries, the platform will automatically link the indicated fields with the appropriate process variables.
-In practice, this means that when starting the process (starting a BPMN instance) or sending the token to the next step:
+After adding the mapping entries, the platform will automatically link the indicated fields with the appropriate process variables.
+In practice, this means that when the process is started (the BPMN instance is launched) or a token is sent to the next step:

 • it will create process variables with the names given in the External ID,

-• it will assign to these variables the appropriate values from the application.
+• it will assign the corresponding values from the request to those variables.

-For example, if the application contains the field Company NIP linked to the model under the key nip, and in the BPMN process we want to use a variable named companyTaxId, then after setting the Mid = nip and External ID = companyTaxIdmapping, the engine will create the variable at process start companyTaxId and pass to it the value from the field nip application.
+For example, if the request contains the field Company tax ID associated in the model under the key nip, and in the BPMN process we want to use a variable named companyTaxId, then after setting the Mid = nip and External ID = companyTaxIdmapping, the engine will create the variable companyTaxId at process start and pass the value from the nip request field to it.

 The mapping configuration can be saved in the form definition in an XML block.
-Below is an example fragment of the application’s source code with model mapping enabled (ecModelMapping):
+Below is an example fragment of the request source code with model mapping enabled (ecModelMapping):

 <saveActions>